Vinicius Guedes

-Vinicius Guedes (born 9 August 1999), commonly known as Guedes, is a Brazilian footballer who plays as a midfielder for Operário Ferroviário, on loan from Chapecoense.
+Vinicius Guedes (born 9 August 1999), commonly known as Guedes, is a Brazilian footballer who plays as a midfielder for Caxias.

 Club career

 Guedes was born in Tapera, Rio Grande do Sul, and joined Chapecoense's youth setup in 2016, after representing Internacional.
 Promoted to the first team for the 2020 season, he made his senior debut on 8 March of that year; after starting in a 3–0 Campeonato Catarinense home win against Joinville, he scored the club's third goal.

 On 19 June 2020, Guedes renewed his contract with Chape until the end of 2022.
 He contributed with seven league appearances in the season, as his club achieved promotion to the Série A as champions.

 Guedes made his debut in the top tier of Brazilian football on 13 June 2021, starting in a 0–0 home draw against Ceará.